toastisme/argon/README.md

 ### Building ###

 Argon is built on [openFrameworks](http://openframeworks.cc/), and this repository should be cloned into the main directory of an openFrameworks project to correctly set up the dependencies.
-Currently, Argon only supports OSX.
+Currently, building Argon from source is only supported on OSX, but a Windows binary (and an OSX binary) can be downloaded above.

 #### Build instructions for OSX ####